sravankodali/su-computer-vision/README.md

 # su-computer-vision

-Some of the algorithms I developed to analyze gamete interactions using Drosophila at the Syracuse University Bioinformatics Research Group.
+An algorithm I developed to analyze gamete interactions using Drosophila at the Syracuse University Bioinformatics Research Group.